eventql/eventql/doc/internals/replication.md

   - segment_id -- the segment file id
   - base_segment_id -- the id of the segment file on which this file is based
-  - acknowledged_servers -- the list of servers that have acknowledged the segment file
+  - acked_servers -- the list of servers that have acknowledged the segment file
   - is_major -- is this a major segment (false by default)

 Additionally, a server keeps for each partition that it stores a "root segment